 - Language matters.
 Never refer to someone with mental illness as “crazy” or “loony.”

 - Don’t allow mental illness to define a person.
 Say “someone experiencing schizophrenia” rather than “a schizophrenic.”

 - Raise awareness about discriminatory or stigmatizing language in the media by sending a letter or email.

-- Attend local events raising awareness about suicide prevention, such as Send Silence Packing
+- Attend local events raising awareness about suicide prevention.

 - Get involved, speak up and help inspire others to follow suit.
 Check out the volunteer page to join one of the many Riverside organizations in their efforts to fight discrimination.

 - Encourage young people to use their creativity to develop videos about important topics, such as mental health and suicide prevention.

 - Directing Change Student Video Contest: Create a 60-second video about preventing suicide or ending the silence of mental illness and compete to win cash prizes.

 - Lime green has emerged as the national color for mental health awareness.
 Show your support by wearing a lime green ribbon and sharing why you care about mental health with others.
 You can get a free, lime green ribbon at eachmindmatters.org.

 It’s Up to Us is part of California’s mental health movement, and partners with Each Mind Matters.
 Each Mind Matters is made up of millions of individuals and thousands of organizations working to advance mental health.
 Here are a few great tools from Each Mind Matters that you can use in your community: